What people never understand is that depression isn’t about

 Each person experiences depression differently and, in fact, there are multiple types of depression, some of which are brought on by distinct causes or circumstances.

 The DSM-5 lists nine different types of depression, of which major depression is the most common.
-Major depression, often referred to simply as depression, may be experienced as recurring episodes over the course of an individual’s life.
+Major depression often referred to simply as depression, may be experienced as recurring episodes over the course of an individual’s life.
 Some additional forms include:

 Although conditions like postpartum depression and SAD are associated with specific circumstances, the culprit behind major depression isn’t always so easy to identify.

 While sadness can be triggered by a multitude of circumstances, there are certain life events that can actually trigger depression.
-Illnesses, including chronic pain and cancer, as well as bereavement, social isolation, and stressful events including money troubles or divorce, can bring on the mental illness.
+Illnesses, including chronic pain and cancer, as well as bereavement, social isolation, and stressful events including money troubles or divorce, can bring on mental illness.
 Conversely, it’s also possible that a person to experience depression suddenly and without any discernible cause.

 Although it’s not always precisely known what causes depression, experts suspect a variety of factors could be involved, as with most types of mental disorders, including: